abhishekfdd/woocommerce-ajaxified-cart/README.txt

 === Ajaxified Cart ===
 Contributors: abhishekfdd
 Donate link: https://github.com/abhishekfdd
-Tags: woocommerce, ajax, cart, add to cart, variable products, block themes, gutenberg Requires at least: 5.8
+Tags: woocommerce, ajax, cart, add to cart, block themes Requires at least: 5.8
-Tested up to: 6.8.3
+Tested up to: 6.8
 Requires PHP: 8.0
 Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight plugin that adds AJAX add-to-cart for single products and variable products directly on archive (shop / product collection) pages, including support for modern block (FSE) themes.
+AJAX add-to-cart for WooCommerce: simple + variable products on archive & block listings via accessible modal and instant mini-cart refresh.

 == Description ==
 WooCommerce core does not provide AJAX add-to-cart on the single product page or for variable products listed on archive pages (it redirects to the single view).
 This plugin adds an unobtrusive AJAX workflow for: